 Intoxication and False Allegation Defense

-Sometimes we have situations where the person is very drunk or has taken a bunch of pills or narcotics and can't even remember what happened, but just thinks they were sexually assaulted.
+Sometimes we have situations where the person is very drunk or has taken many pills or narcotics and can't even remember what happened but just thinks they were sexually assaulted.

-Other times, we have situations where the alleged victim is trying to gain something from the defendant and that's why they're accusing them of such a serious crime.
+Other times, we have situations where the alleged victim is trying to gain something from the defendant, and that's why they're accusing them of such a severe crime.
 Sometimes, we can even have a scenario where the person is wrong about who the perpetrator was at the time.

 We need to try to keep the person out of prison.
-There's a lot of things on the line, so when we say defense of these cases, we're talking about the full umbrella of defenses.
+There's a lot of things on the line, so when we say defense of these cases, we're talking about the entire umbrella of reasons.

 Contact the Hedding Law Firm If Charged with a Sex Crime

-One of the first things we do is figure out what our defense is going to be.
-What are we going to be trying to accomplish based on the circumstances that we find ourselves in.
+One of the first things we do is figure out what our defense will be.
+What will we be trying to accomplish based on the circumstances we find ourselves in?
 If you need help, you've come to the right place.